National University of Kyiv-Mohyla Academy: Foundation of the Kyiv-Mohyla Academy

+Following a new period of decline after the Battle of Poltava, the academy experienced a resurgence during the tenure of metropolitan Raphael Zaborovsky.
 Due to the exceptional quality of the language program many of the Kyiv-Mohyla Academy's students continued their education abroad, which at the time meant many of them were required to convert from the Orthodox faith to Roman Catholicism.
 Despite this, many returning alumni readopted the Orthodox religion, as this was necessary in order to attain positions in the clergy or Academia.
-By sending so many of its graduates abroad the Kyiv-Mohyla Academy played a vital role in facilitating the transfer of knowledge eastwards across Europe and popularising the Renaissance both in Ukraine and Russia.
+By sending so many of its graduates abroad the Kyiv-Mohyla Academy played a vital role in facilitating the transfer of knowledge eastwards across Europe and popularising the Renaissance in Russian Empire.
+In 1744, 722 of the academy's students represented secular classes, while 380 belonged to the clergy, but the number of the latter grew with time.
+The full course of education comprised 12 years and consisted of 8 classes, including subjects such as liberal arts, mathematics, as well as French, German, Russian, Polish, Hebrew languages and drawing.
+Many publications issued by the academy's staff also included elements of Ukrainian vernacular.